Loading...

 Where:

 Gross Profit should reflect only the value-added portion of transactions.
 For a distributor, this is the markup over purchase cost.
 For an agent, it's typically the commission earned.
-OECD notes that interest and extraneous income should be excluded from gross profit determination.
+The OECD Guidelines note that interest and extraneous income should be excluded from gross profit determination.

 Operating Expenses generally means non-COGS operating costs (often SG&A), and treatment of depreciation/amortization must be consistent and justified:

-Depreciation Treatment: OECD allows flexibility on including depreciation in operating expenses.
+Depreciation Treatment: The OECD Guidelines allow flexibility on including depreciation in operating expenses.
 If one comparable has heavy depreciation and another doesn't, the Berry Ratios won't be comparable.
 Be consistent and document your treatment.

 Berry Ratio = 1 + (Operating Profit ÷ Operating Expenses)